stefanoamorelli/estonia-ai-kit/mcp/emta/README.md

 > [!NOTE]
 > Part of the [Estonia AI Kit](https://github.com/stefanoamorelli/estonia-ai-kit) monorepo - The Digital Nation's AI Toolkit

+> [!IMPORTANT]
+> This package is a **proof of concept** demonstrating potential EMTA integration.
+Currently uses mock data to showcase the MCP server structure and capabilities.
+>
+> **What's needed for real functionality:**
+> - Valid X-Road member registration
+> - PKI certificates from SK ID Solutions
+> - Subsystem agreement with EMTA
+> - X-Road authentication implementation
+>
+> All current responses are simulated and include a note: "X-Road service requires authentication.
+This is simulated data."
+>
+> **This is a development POC - not ready for production use.**

 ### X-Road Architecture

 | Component         | Protocol       | Security              | Latency   |